Looking for the best places to vacation in the United States? You're in luck! Here is an assorted list of gorgeous vacation places in the US.

-Seattle, Washington is one of the most naturally stunning travel destinations in the US, tucked between two mountain ranges, the Olympics and the Cascades, and along the Puget Sound.
+Seattle, Washington is one of the most naturally stunning places to vacation in the US, tucked between two mountain ranges, the Olympics and the Cascades, and along the Puget Sound.

 Seattle has several iconic attractions that are not to be missed during your visit.
-For example, Pike Place Market, founded in the early 1900s right along the Eliot Bay, is a bustling market full of unique coffee shops, vendors, peddling everything from spices to crystals, and even an infamous alleyway full of used chewing gum (lovingly known as the “Gum Wall”).
+For example, Pike Place Market, founded in the early 1900s right along Eliot Bay, is a bustling market full of unique coffee shops and vendors peddling everything from spices to crystals and even an infamous alleyway full of used chewing gum (lovingly known as the “Gum Wall”).